Coso artifact

 A spark plug encased in a 500,000-year-old "geode" would represent a substantial scientific and historical anomaly, as spark plugs were invented in the 19th century.
-Critics say that the stone matrix containing the artifact is not a geode, but a concretion that can be explained by natural processes that can take place over decades or years.
+The stone matrix containing the artifact is not a geode but a concretion that can be explained by natural processes that can take place over decades or years, not millennia.

 Discovery

 Following its collection, Mikesell destroyed a diamond-edged blade by cutting through the matrix and discovered the item.
-In a letter written to Desert Magazine of Outdoor Southwest a reader stated that a trained geologist had dated the nodule as at least 500,000 years old.
+The item was described as a porcelain cylinder with a two-millimeter shaft of bright metal, and later tests revealed the shaft to be magnetic.
+In a letter to Desert Magazine of Outdoor Southwest, a reader stated that a trained geologist had dated the nodule as at least 500,000 years old.

 The identity of the geologist and the means of dating were never clarified, nor were the findings ever published in any known periodical.
-Furthermore, at the time of the artifact's reported discovery there was no method for dating the concretion.
+Furthermore, there was no method for dating the concretion at the time of the artifact's reported discovery.
 There are examples of accretions surrounding iron or steel artifacts, some of them discussed by J. M. Cronyn.